Skip to main content

 note

-Validity time periods mentioned in the diagram can be configured subject to your business needs.
+Validity periods mentioned in the diagram can be configured according to your business needs.

 Quote-to-PO process

-Some organizations—especially in B2B settings—require quotes to be converted into formal Purchase Orders (POs).
-The Quote-to-PO process supports such use cases by enabling offline approvals, purchase order conversion, and extended payment collection timelines.
+Some organizations, especially in B2B settings, require quotes to be converted into formal purchase orders (POs).
+The Quote-to-PO process supports these use cases by enabling offline approvals, purchase order conversion, and extended payment collection timelines.

 Key points: